MicrosoftDocs/power-platform/power-platform/well-architected/security/secure-development-lifecycle.md

 Microsoft Security Development Lifecycle (SDL) recommends secure practices that you can apply to your development lifecycle.
 For more information, see [Microsoft Security Development Lifecycle](https://www.microsoft.com/securityengineering/sdl/).

-Defender for DevOps and the SAST tools are included as part of GitHub Advanced Security and Azure DevOps.
+Defender for DevOps and the SAST (Static Application Security Testing) tools are included as part of GitHub Advanced Security and Azure DevOps.
 These tools can help you track a security score for your organization.

 With the solution checker feature, you can perform a rich static analysis check on your solutions against a set of best practice rules and quickly identify these problematic patterns.
 See [Use solution checker to validate your solutions](/power-apps/maker/data-platform/use-powerapps-checker).